Boussau/boussau.github.io/tutorials/M2_Tutorials/TP3_JC_PhylogenyReconstruction/index.md

 state $i$ to state $j$.
 The diagonal elements $\mu_i$ are the rates of *not* changing out of state $i$, equal to the sum of the elements in the corresponding row.
-Given the instantaneous-rate matrix, $Q$, we can compute the corresponding transition probabilities for a branch of length $l$, $P(l)$, by exponentiating the rate matrix:
+Given the instantaneous-rate matrix, $Q$, we can compute the corresponding transition probabilities, i.e., the probabilities to change from state $i$ to state $j$ along a branch of length $l$, $P(l)$, by exponentiating the rate matrix:

 $$P(l) = \begin{pmatrix}